If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 Being a helmsman can be very challenging.
-It’s different when you are driving a car or motorcycle.
+It’s different when you are driving a car or a motorcycle.

 Steering a vessel is different.
 There are many factors involved and the “road” is unique.
 Its property varies from time to time.